yzernik/open-timestamps-github-action/README.md

     --socks5-proxy "<PROXY_HOST>:<PROXY_PORT>" \
 ```

-Configure your git to use the new script for PGP signatures:
+Configure your git to use the new script as the GPG program:

 ```
 git config --global gpg.program <path to ots-git-gpg-wrapper.sh>